 They have a two-way zip, adjustable braces with a clip fastening (so that you don’t need to keep readjusting) and ankle fasteners.
 The back waist and underarms are elasticated for a snug fit.

-There’s a cargo pocket on the front with a D-ring for tools, and hand-warmer pockets.
+Details such as the cargo pocket on the front with a D-ring for tools make this excellent for your next adventure.
+The hand-warmer pockets make it a considered choice for colder climates.
 There’s a drop-seat facility, which got a special mention from one reviewer thanks to its covered zip along the top of the seat reinforcement with an internal waterproof gusset.

 They come in black only and they’re made in women’s sizes up to 18, but there’s no variation in leg length.